joshuascodes/HPC/README.md

 # Final Project
 ### Agricultural and Food Systems 505 Unit 3

+## Overview
 To complete this high-throughput computing task the user should be familiar with the following: command-line, regular expressions, command-line data wrangling, Bash coding and Nextflow.
 We will use Kamiak which is a High-Performance Computing Cluster used at Washington State University.
+Given a FASTA file containing 66,000 protein sequences, split it into multiple files that are no larger thean 5,000 sequences per file.
+Using Kamiak, execute the BLAST blastp program on all 10 files and the submission of the 10 files must be automated.
+Summarize the Blast results by generating a tab delimited summary file containing the results.
+The file should have only two columns, the first being the gene name, the second being the total number of alignments matches for that gene.

 ### Programs used:
-1. Bash
+1. Git Bash/2.25.0
-3. Groovy
-2. Java
+2. Java/1.8.0
-3. Nextflow - Bioinformatics workflow manager
+3. Nextflow/19.01.0 - Bioinformatics workflow manager
-4. SLURM - Cluster management and job scheduling system
-5. Blast - Algorithm & program for comparing primary biological sequence information
+4. Blast/2.9.0 - Algorithm & program for comparing primary biological sequence information
+5. SLURM - Cluster management and job scheduling system

 ## Step 1.
 Download this repository.